Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Sobol-CPI

 \subsection{Fixing $n_\mathrm{cal}$ for the quadratic loss $\ell_2$}

 In practice, we need to decide on a finite value for $n_\mathrm{cal}$.
 Doing so introduces a trade-off between \textit{variable selection} and \textit{variable importance}.
 Indeed, as discussed in \cref{subsec:exp-n-cal}, with a small $n_\mathrm{cal}$, we recover the double robustness of CPI, achieving better results for variable selection but losing nonparametric efficiency, leading to slightly worse results for variable importance.
 This is because the optimality assumption (Assumption A1 in \cref{sect:proofTheo}), which controls the first-order bias due to the need to estimate $m$, no longer holds.
-In any case, with the $\ell_2$-loss, fixing $n_\mathrm{cal}$ induces a bias:
+In any case, fixing $n_\mathrm{cal}$, as is commonly done in practice for SAGE \cite{covert}, induces a bias:

-\begin{proposition}[Bias of $\widehat{\psi}_\mathrm{SCPI}$] For $n_\mathrm{cal}<\infty$, under additive noise (\ref{ass:generalAssumpCondSampl}) and consistency of $\widehat{m}$ and $\widehat{\nu}_{-j}$, then \end{proposition} This bias can be corrected by scaling by $(1+1/n_\mathrm{cal})^{-1}$: \begin{definition}[Sobol-CPI($n_\mathrm{cal}$)] Given a coordinate $j$, a fixed $n_\mathrm{cal}$, a regressor $\widehat{m}$ of $y$ given $X$ and a test set $(X_i, y_i)_{i=1,\ldots n_\mathrm{test}}$ , Sobol-CPI($n_\mathrm{cal}$) is defined as
+\begin{proposition}[Bias of $\widehat{\psi}_\mathrm{SCPI}$] For $n_\mathrm{cal}<\infty$, under additive noise (\ref{ass:generalAssumpCondSampl}) and consistency of $\widehat{m}$ and $\widehat{\nu}_{-j}$, then \end{proposition} This bias can be corrected by scaling by $(1+1/n_\mathrm{cal})^{-1}$: \begin{definition}[Sobol-CPI($n_\mathrm{cal}$)] Given a coordinate $j$, a fixed $n_\mathrm{cal}$, a regressor $\widehat{m}$ of $y$ given $X$ and a test set $\{(X_i, y_i)\}_{i=1,\ldots n_\mathrm{test}}$ , Sobol-CPI($n_\mathrm{cal}$) is defined as